rixx/books.rixx.de/data/reviews/jim-butcher/grave-peril/index.md

   rating: 3
 ---

-This book actually felt a bit better than the first and second ones.
-It's as if now that he's staked his claim on all the tropes, Jim Butcher is feeling a bit more free to explore what to do with magic in this world.
+This book was actually better than the first and second ones.
+It's as if now that he's staked his claim on all the tropes, Jim Butcher is feeling free to explore what to do with magic in this world.